1.1 General Administration

 Graduate students may be permitted to finish their degree on a co-op work term provided they only have 0.5 credits remaining.
 The student must complete a request to the co-op office for consideration of approval.

-All Graduate International Students are required to possess a Co-op Work Permit issued by Citizenship and Immigration Canada before they can begin working.
+All Graduate International Students are required to possess a Co-op Work Permit issued by Immigration, Refugees and Citizenship Canada before they can begin working.
 It is illegal to work in Canada without the proper authorization.
 Students will be provided with a letter of support to accompany their application.
 Students must submit their application for their permit before being permitted to accept a work term position.
 Confirmation of a position will not be approved until a student can confirm they have received their permit and the expiry date.
 Students are advised to discuss the application process and requirements with the International Student Services Office.

 Graduate students participating in the co-op option of their degree program are required to pay the co-op fees.
 For full details on how the co-op fees are assessed please review the Graduate Fees section of the Co-op and Career Services website: http://www1.carleton.ca/co-op/fees/graduate-fees/